-The Victoria House Foundation has appointed a Consultant Project Manager to manage the development of The Mary Robinson Centre.
-The appointment was managed by Mayo County Council on behalf of The Victoria House Foundation, and the role advertised for Tender under the OPEN Tender Process on eTenders.
+Following the review undertaken earlier this year, the Victoria House Foundation intends to appoint a Consultant Project Manager to manage the next phase of the development of The Mary Robinson Centre.
+The appointment will be managed by Mayo County Council on behalf of The Victoria House Foundation, and the role advertised for Tender under the OPEN Tender Process on eTenders.